Maha governor denied nod to travel in state plane to Dehradun | Politics

 Notably, state Congress chief Nana Patole on Wednesdaysaid the MVA government has decided to move court over the'delay' by the governor in the appointment of nominatedmembers to the Legislative Council.

-However, BJP leader and former Maharashtra chiefminister Devendra Fadnavis on Wednesday said it was thegovernor's prerogative to approve or reject names recommendedby the state government.
+However, Fadnavis on Wednesday said it was thegovernor's prerogative to approve or reject names recommendedby the state government.

+In October last year, during the coronavirus-inducedlockdown, Koshyari wrote a letter to Chief Minister UddhavThackeray, asking if the latter had turned ''secular'' since hedenied permission at that time to reopen temples in the state.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)